 NOTE 2—Whether to use the MU-RTS Trigger frame or the BSRP Trigger frame as the initial Control frame to initiate the frame exchanges is implementation specific and out of scope of this standard.

+(#12853)-- When an AP MLD intends to solicit uplink data frame with a TID from a non-AP MLD, the AP MLD should initiate frame exchanges on a link that is mapped with the same TID.